 Adventures in Music vocal instructor and local Singer-Songwriter Ali McGuirk works with students to find their most authentic and confident voice.
 Ali has made a career for herself doing just that.
 When she is not at ZUMIX, she is on tour as a solo artist, leading her 4-piece electric band, or participating in a range of exciting collaborations, from folk to hip hop.
 As a 10-time Boston Music Award Nominee and 2-time winner, for Blues Act of the Year (2018) and Live Residency of the Year (2018) she brings real life experience to her AIM lessons every week.
 Students learn about breath support, vocal health, musicianship and life skills in lessons that are based around their interests.
 You can find Ali's album, Slow Burn, online wherever you stream.
 More info at www.alimcguirk.com

-Ed Meradith, Piano Instructor, was born, raised, and educated in Nebraska (UNL.)
-He has been a Boston area musician for over twenty years, and has been with Zumix for over six years as a piano teacher, collaborator, and co-director of the Divercity Band.
-As a composer, songwriter, guitarist, and vocalist, Ed’s CD credits are SWIM (2006), and the upcoming FREE GUM.
-Ed has composed incidental music for several plays and composed “There it Goes Again” for the film All the Rage.
-Ed’s other current projects include Choral Director for the YMCA Women’s Chorus (A Touch Of Class), and acoustic guitar and voice with Heaven Sent.
-Ed has also taught music at the Boston Ballet summer program for the past five years.
-As a pianist, Ed played at the Ritz for many years, as well as the Boston Harbor Hotel and the Park Plaza.
+Ed Meradith, Piano, guitar, vocal Instructor, has been a Boston area musician for over twenty years, and has been with Zumix for over 18 years as a teacher (AIM and PIF), collaborator, and co-director of the Divercity Band, and Sprouts/Radio Drama co-facilitator.
+As a composer, songwriter, guitarist, and vocalist, Ed’s composed music for many projects and events.
+As a pianist, Ed played at the Ritz for many years, as well as the Boston Harbor Hotel and the Park Plaza, and is currently Music Director at St. John’s Episcopal church in Winthrop MA.

 Kassandra Otero, Radio Instructor & Mentor, is a ZUMIX alumnus who first participated in ZUMIX's Street Program in 2007.
 She enjoyed making music, but after taking the Radio Active class, she fell completely in love with being on the air.
 She has taken classes at Bunker Hill Community College and is currently studying Audio Production at the New England Institute of Art.
 In addition to co-teaching ZUMIX's Radio Active class, she engineers the show "Boston Seniors Count," mentors new youth shows, and hosts her own show, "Total Underground."